 The RWA is currently operating under the Fiscal Year 2020-2025 Strategic Plan.
 Similar to prior plans, this strategic plan was developed through a robust planning process, incorporating input from across the organization.
-The RWA's strategic plan is based on the four perspectives of the Balanced Scorecard, which are financial, customer, internal process, and employee learning and growth.
-There was substantial involvement from throughout the organization in the development and refining of this important document.
-As part of our company-wide strategic planning process, 120 employees stepped up and offered their expertise and guidance on how the RWA should evolve to better serve our customers in the next five years.
-Input from employees allowed the final plan to encompass a wide range of perspectives, creating a more
+As part of our company-wide strategic planning process, 120 employees stepped up and offered their expertise and guidance on how the RWA should evolve to better serve our customers over the next five-year period.
+Input from employees allowed the plan to encompass a wide range of diverse perspectives, creating a more inclusive final document.